-19 Under the New Democracy Policy, adopted by the Communist Party in the late 1940s, private enterprises were supposed to coexist with State-owned enterprises for an extended period after the revolution.
+23 Under the New Democracy Policy, adopted by the Communist Party in the late 1940s, private enterprises were supposed to coexist with State-owned enterprises for an extended period after the revolution.
 However, the enterprises were soon nationalized after 1952 when the government adopted the CAD STRATEGY.
 The attempt to secure profits for the heavy-industry projects was the motivation for the government's change in position toward private enterprises.

-20 Theoretically, the government could use subsidies instead of distorting the price signals as a means to facilitate the development of capital-intensive heavy industry in a capital-scarce economy.
+24 Theoretically, the government could use subsidies instead of distorting the price signals as a means to facilitate the development of capital-intensive heavy industry in a capital-scarce economy.
 It can be shown that the subsidy policy is more efficient economically than the policy of price distortion.
 However, with the subsidy policy, the heavy industry would incur a huge explicit loss and the government would have to tax other sectors heavily to subsidize the loss.
 Under such a situation, the government would find it difficult to defend its position of accelerating the development of heavy industry.
 Moreover, the government in an underdeveloped economy may not have the ability to collect huge taxes.
-This may explain why governments, not only in socialist economies but in capitalist economies, use price distortions instead of subsidies to facilitate the development of
+This may explain why governments, not only in socialist economies but in capitalist economies, use price distortions instead of subsidies to facilitate the development of priority sectors.

-The above macro policies induced a total imbalance in the supply and demand for credit, foreign exchange, raw materials, and other living necessities.
-Because non-priority sectors would be competing with the priority sectors for the low-priced resources, plans and administrative controls replaced markets as the mechanism for allocating scarce credit, foreign reserves, raw materials, and living necessities, ensuring that limited resources would be used for the targeted projects.
-Moreover, the State monopolized banks, foreign trade, and material distribution systems.21
+would be competing with the priority sectors for the low-priced resources, plans and administrative controls replaced markets as the mechanism for allocating scarce credit, foreign reserves, raw materials, and living necessities, ensuring that limited resources would be used for the targeted projects.
+Moreover, the State monopolized banks, foreign trade, and material distribution systems.25

-In this way competition was suppressed, and profits ceased to be the measure of an enterprise's efficiency.22 Because of the lack of market discipline, managerial discretion was potentially a serious problem.
+In this way competition was suppressed, and profits ceased to be the measure of an enterprise's efficiency.
+Because of the lack of market discipline, managerial discretion was potentially a serious problem.
 Managers of SOEs were deprived of autonomy to mitigate this problem.
-23 The production of SOEs was dictated by mandatory plans and furnished with most of their material inputs through an administrative allocation system.
+The production of SOEs was dictated by mandatory plans and furnished with most of their material inputs through an administrative allocation system.
 The prices of their products were determined by pricing authorities.
 Government agencies controlled the circulation of their products.
 The wages and salaries of workers and managers were determined not by their performance but by their education, age, position and other criteria according to a national wage scale.
 Investment and working capital were mostly financed by appropriations from the State budget or loans from the banking system according to State plans.
 The SOEs remitted all their profits, if any, to the State and the State budget would also cover all losses incurred by the enterprises.
 In short, the SOEs were like puppets.
 They did not have any autonomy over the employment of workers, the use of profits, the plan of production, the supplies of inputs, and the marketing of their products.